 Offering trips up to Ambleside and Lakeside, Windermere Lake Cruises is a hugely popular attraction offering spectacular views of the surrounding mountain scenery, as well as the many islands and bays of the lake.

 There’s a whole host of cruises on offer, including night cruises, many of which take in the attractions around the lake too.

+Looking for an adventurous way to explore the Lake District?
+Why not rent out your own canoe, kayak or bike.
 With specialised instructors to help get you going, or even come out with you on a guided tour, it doesn’t matter if you’ve never tried it before.

 Bowness is also a great place to pick up some local produce to take home as gifts for your friends and family, as well as an abundance of walking shops if you’re planning to do some fellwalking during your stay.